 This post will help you understand how epidural steroid injections impact the settlement compensation payouts in motor vehicle accident cases where the victim suffers a herniated or bulging disc.

 A disc herniation is a type of disc injury that is frequently caused by car accidents.
 The impact of a car accident often exerts significant force and pressure on the spine.
 This pressure can cause a tear and rupture or bulge of the spinal discs, which act as pads or cushions for the spine.
-This injury is referred to as a herniated disc.
+Sometimes, the best treatment for this injury is epidural steroid injections.

 Our firm has handled scores and scores of herniated disc injury cases.
-Our first trial at Miller & Zois was a herniated disc verdict in 2003.
+Our first trial at Miller & Zois was a herniated disc verdict twenty years ago in 2003.
 Our doors had been open for about a month.
-The defendant offered $25,000 to settle a no property damage herniated disc injury case where the most aggressive treatment was steroid injections.
+The defendant offered $25,000 to settle a no-property damage herniated disc injury case where the most aggressive treatment had been epidural steroid injections.

-Laura Zois and I tried the case and we got a $300,000 verdict.
+Laura Zois and I tried the case.
+We got a $300,000 verdict.
 Our firm has handled these cases ever since.
 We have earned millions in settlements and verdicts in herniated disc injury cases.